-Haddums and I had to wear white oxford shirts under everything.
+Haddy and I had to wear white oxford shirts under everything.
 A crisp, white collar, we were told, was a perfectly lovely way to tie an outfit together.
-Even if our friends weren’t doing it.
-Also, it would prevent scrawny children from catching a chill.
-So we wore white oxford shirts under sweaters, cardigans, vests, and sweatshirts.
-I even have photos of myself wearing button down shirts under my t-shirts.
+(Even if our friends didn’t agree.)
+Also, layering prevents scrawny children from catching a chill.
+So we wore white oxford shirts under sweaters, cardigans, vests, AND t-shirts.
 We hated it.
-Paired with the compartmentalized tupperware lunch boxes we had to carry (when everyone else had brown paper bags), sensible shoes and a sweater vest?
+Paired with the compartmentalized Tupperware lunch boxes we had to carry (everyone else had brown paper bags, mom), sensible shoes and a sweater vest?
 Not a lot of pre-teen curb appeal.

 My mother’s response?
 A few years back she lamented: